-Materials: Mint green painted aluminum lampshade, white painted inside.
-Brass parts, brass tripod.
+Materials: Mint green painted aluminium lampshade, white painted inside.
+Brass parts, brass tripod base.
 Bakelite socket.

 Height: 34 cm / 13.38”

 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, but preferably a small light bulb.